 DC DMV offers online or by-mail adjudication of parking or photo enforcement ticket fines and penalties.

-For by-mail adjudication, mark “admit with explanation” on the back of the parking or photo enforcement ticket you received, and mail it, and the evidence you have to support your claim, to the DC DMV Adjudication Services Office at the link below:
+For by-mail adjudication, mark “admit with explanation” on the back of the parking or photo enforcement ticket you received, and mail it, and the evidence you have to support your claim, to the DC DMV Adjudication Services Office at the address below: